robertmartin8/ReasonableDeviations/_posts/2019-12-05-asymmetric-bet-interest-rates.md

  > the market is pricing in an 100% probability of a rate cut of 25bps or more

 This statement provides an interesting opportunity to make a positive EV bet because of the asymmetry it presents.
-I fundamentally do not believe that zero probability events exist, apart from in maths textbooks.
-For example, thanks to quantum theory, there is a nonzero probability that a tennis ball thrown at the wall will travel through it due to quantum tunnelling.
-Humans (and markets) are incredibly unpredictable, hence it made no sense to me that markets can be certain about anything.
+When the market is so confident that interest rates will be cut, you are getting excellent odds to make a bet on the opposite outcome (i.e rates held constant or increasing), even if you think that's quite unlikely.

-My proposal was to make a hawkish bet, i.e betting that interest rates will either stay the same or go up.
+Concretely, my proposal was to make a hawkish bet, i.e betting that interest rates will either stay the same or go up.
 Because the market thinks that there is an "100% chance" of a cut, if the rates are indeed cut, then I wouldn't pay much for being wrong.
-However, on the off chance I'm right, my payoff could be huge.
+However, on the off chance I'm right, my payoff could be large.

 In the rest of the post, we will discuss how to actually bet on interest rates, how the market-implied probability of a rate cut is calculated, and a post-mortem of my pitch.